HomeThe Property HubHome and GardenWhat to do if your bank account in Spain is frozen

 IF YOUR BANK HAS frozen your Spanish bank account, you have probably wondered whether this measure is legal and what the reason for the closure is.
-Spanish Lawyer, Alina Lenoir from Inmo Investments Real Estate in La Zenia explains this often-misunderstood practice.
+Let's explain this often-misunderstood practice.

 The answer is that it is legal, and the bank has the right to do so.
-This is because money laundering and terrorist financing regulations require banks to request the documentation, they consider necessary to identify and monitor the account holder and their operations.
+This is because money laundering and terrorist financing regulations require banks to request documentation they deem necessary to identify and monitor the account holder and their activities.

-According to the Bank of Spain, there are different reasons why a bank can block its customers' accounts.
+According to the Bank of Spain, there are several reasons a bank may block a customer's account.

 Freezing a bank account due to a lack of identification documents